miicha/utymap/README.md

 * **Import** scene shows how to import map data from a file.
 Please note, that import and rendering logic depends on mapcss rules which means you cannot use arbitrary mapcss with arbitrary data format.
 * **Elevation** scene shows how elevation support works.
 Please note, as scene loads multiple tiles at once, mapzen server might reject some of requests.
 Also, first time loading takes time: just wait a little bit and restart the scene again.
 Once processed, all downloaded data is cached inside _StreamingAssets/index_ folder.
+* **Customization** scene demonstrates three aspects of customization:
+    * How to use custom logic for building game objects from existing map data
+    * How to use custom prefabs to replace arbitrary elements on the map
+    * How to add new elements to map data and scene
 * **Map** scene is the most advanced one.
 It is designed to be a full functional map component which can be used in mobile builds.
 It supports zoom levels from globe overview till street view.

 ## Status